ngs-lang/ngs/c/ngs.1.md

 This project contains the language part which is under development.
 The interactive part will be dealt with later.
 This manual covers both implemented and unimplemented parts.

-# MOTIVATION AND BACKGROUND
+## MOTIVATION

-NGS tries to fill the void between outdated shells such as **bash** and generic programming languages such as **Ruby**, **Python**, **Perl**, **Go**.
-The shells are domain-specific languages but the domain has changed so they are not a good fit for the job.
-Generic languages on the other hand are not domain-specific so they are not good as shells and too verbose for system tasks scripting, also not a good fit.
+NGS tries to fill the void between classical shells such as **bash** and general-purpose programming languages such as **Ruby**, **Python**, **Perl**, **Go**.
+The shells are domain-specific languages but the domain has changed so classical shells are not optimal for today's tasks.
+General-purpose languages on the other hand are not domain-specific so they are not good as shells and too verbose for system tasks scripting, not a good fit.

-## Fix current shell syntax

-Since conventional shells were first designed just to run commands and only later extended to be a programming languages while keeping syntax compatibility, the syntax is inconvenient.
-Examples:

-* bash - `while some command;do ... done`.
-NGS - `while $(some command) ...`
-* bash - while running `my_command $var`, the number of arguments passed to `my_command` is not known from syntax due to expansion rules.
-* bash - `my_command "$var"`, ngs - `my_command $var`.
-* bash - `my_command $var`, ngs - `my_command $*var` (zero or more arguments, equals to the number of elements in the `$var` array).

-## Fix current language design

-* For example, one can not simply set a variable defined outside while with code inside the while (because of sub-shell): `a=1; cat /dev/null | while true;do a=2;break; done; echo $a` - prints **1**.

-## Cloud support

-Bash was meant to manage one machine.

-* There is no built-in support for managing multiple servers.
-* There is no convenient way to work with cloud services APIs.
-This is mostly due to unsupported nested data structures.

-## Inspired by

-The language was inspired by Python, JavaScript, Ruby.
-Also lifted good parts from bash.

 # EXIT CODE